therolfe/Python/README.md

 # Python
-A collection of Machine Learning examples using python - This is a work in progress and is being updated on a regular basis - Last updated on 18 July.
+A collection of Machine Learning examples using python - This is a work in progress and is being updated on a regular basis - Last updated on 21 October.

 For this collection of examples, I have chosen to use local Irish datasets for analysis whenever possible.
 I have tried not to use the standard classic teaching examples as these have been very well documented online to date - and hence easily replicated. <br> <br>I  have created this repository so that I can demonstrate my abilities in the areas of Machine Learning, Charting, Data Analysis and manipulation using Python..